 Post implementation participants can deploy API integration upgrades at a time of their choosing.

 MDM platform delivery

 Introduction of the upgraded MDM platform on a 30-minute settlement “like-for-like” basis, providing:

-- capability option for MDPs to deliver 5-minute metering data as well as 15- and 30-minute metering data for settlement purposes (expected to commence from 1 Feb 2021)
+- capability option for MDPs to deliver 5-minute metering data as well as 15- and 30-minute metering data for settlement purposes

 - the CATS configuration necessary to support GS standing data updates, providing the option for participants to commence updating NMI Standing Data